philippelt/netatmo-api-python/usage.md

 #### 4-5 Utilities functions ####

+  * **rawAPI** (authentication, APIkeyword, parameters) : Direct call an APIkeyword from Netatmo and return a dictionary with the raw response the APIkeywork is the path without the / before as specified in the documentation (eg. "gethomesdata" or "homestatus")
   * **toTimeString** (timestamp) : Convert a Netatmo time stamp to a readable date/time format.
   * **toEpoch**( dateString) : Convert a date string (form YYYY-MM-DD_HH:MM:SS) to timestamp
   * **todayStamps**() : Return a couple of epoch time (start, end) for the current day